-The project contributes to the (self)-employability of young women and men aged between the ages of 15 and 35 in Armenian and Georgia, particularly those with fewer opportunities as the most vulnerable amongst youth.
+The project contributes to the (self)-employability of young women and men aged between the ages of 15 and 35 in Armenia and Georgia, particularly those with fewer opportunities and from the vulnerable groups.

 - Enhance formal and non-formal education to increase opportunities for youth to develop adequate professional competences for integration in the labour market.

 - Strengthen support structures for youth employability at local and national levels and enhance the development of formal and non-formal education for fostering youth (self)-employability, through cross-sectoral cooperation.

 Research, good practice reviews and target group mappingto identify required skills that match labour market demands, and for the design of formal and non-formal educational programmes;

 Multi-stakeholder development of and advocacyfor gender- and ability-sensitive formal and non-formal educational programmes including VET curricula development in compliance with Work-Based Learning (WBL) approach;

 Capacity development programmesfor public institutions, public VET colleges and private companies involved in WBL programmes;

 Implementation of formal and non-formal educational programmesfor competence development of youth within and outside VET institutions, including complementary e-learning programmes;